-Jack and his son owned their own dog.
-An adorable creature, whose tail quite literally was bent like a piece of wire.
-The sound was low and far off, and I quickly disregarded the notion that it was coming from Jack’s own dog.
-My assumption was it simply belongs to another.
+Jack took care of his own dog.
+It belonged to his wife once, an adorable creature, whose tail quite literally was bent like a piece of wire.
+Its name always seemed to escape me, my memory filled completely by its awkward shape giving the pup an adorable quality that I appreciated each time he was walked passed my door.
+The sound was not from Jack’s dog.
+It was too low and seemed to be coming from someplace off in the distance.
+My assumption was it simply belonged to another.
 Some poor creature tormented by the rising heat of the morning.

 “It will pass,” I said to assure myself.

-I continued to make my morning brew, the song on the radio entering another wonderful solo by a trumpet.
-Outside I could hear Jack laying out new rock to cover the soil, he would then brush them out into an even surface like you would smooth out the wrinkles on a tablecloth.
+I continued to make my morning brew, the song on the radio entering another wonderful solo by a trumpeter.
+Outside I could hear Jack shaking a large bag of pebble rock to cover the soil, the brushing them out into an even surface like you would smooth out the wrinkles on a tablecloth.
 His morning routine continued as I finally poured the sweet cream into my coffee and sat on the couch in the front room.
 Along with the window, I had left open the front door, though the screen door remained closed.
 The last of the cool morning breeze filled the room, and I enjoyed watching the steam rising from the top of my cup.

 Jack had stood up, fixated on some point off in the distance that I could not see past my front window.
 He made no effort to look my way, and instead slowly walked back towards his own door.
 His eyes never faltered from their line of sight.
 He disappeared from the view of the screen door.
 I could see his shadow walk past the light in the kitchen.
 At last, his door shut, and in a sudden chill, I heard him twist the deadbolt too.